 Violations of Residence Policies

 Living in a Wheelock residence hall provides students with the opportunity to enjoy the benefits of community life.
 Living together in such a close setting demands a sense of responsibility to one another and to respect one another's rights and safety.
 Consequently, students must abide by Residence Life policies that have been adopted in consideration of all students.
-Students are encouraged, as responsible adults, to resolve issues concerning community living (such as noise level) by discussing them with affected residence hall members.
+Students are encouraged, to resolve issues concerning community living (such as noise level) by discussing them with affected residence hall members.

 All policies described in the Residence Life subsection of this Section of the Handbook apply to graduate students.
 As members of the resident student community, graduate students are expected to comply with all Residence Life Policies.

-Student Leadership and Campus Programs
+Student Leadership and Campus Activities

 Leadership Opportunities and Application Process